 A skin flap is a slightly thicker layer of skin, which is taken from an area very close to the wound where the cancer has been removed.
 The flap is cut away but left partly connected so it still has a blood supply.
 It’s moved over the wound and stitched in place.
 You may also have some stitches around the donor site.
 This is a specialised type of surgery and you may have to travel to a different hospital to have it.

-Sometimes a graft is taken from the thigh area.
-This takes about two weeks or more to heal and may be a bit sore afterwards.
+If the skin graft is taken from the thigh area, it can take about two weeks or more to heal and may be a bit sore afterwards.
 The area the graft was taken from will also become less noticeable when it has healed.

-This is very specialised surgery, also known as margin controlled excision, and is only available at a few hospitals in the UK.
-Your specialist will refer you to one of these centres if they think this technique may be necessary for you.
+This is very specialised surgery, also known as margin-controlled excision, and is only available at a few hospitals in the UK.
+Your specialist will refer you to one of these centres if they think you might need this technique.

-If you’re having a large tumour removed, you may also need to have a skin graft or flap to cover the wound.
+If you’re having a large tumour removed, you may also need to have a skin graft or flap to cover the wound (see above).

 Occasionally, people have treatment using curettage and electrocautery.
 This involves scraping away the cancer and using heat or electricity to stop any bleeding.

 First, you will be given a local anaesthetic.
 When the area is numb, the doctor will scrape away the cancer using a spoon-shaped instrument called a curette.
-An electrically heated loop or needle is then applied to stop any bleeding (cauterising the wound) and destroy any remaining cancer cells.
+They then use an electrically heated loop or needle to stop any bleeding (cauterising the wound) and destroy any remaining cancer cells.

 This treatment usually gives good cosmetic results.
 A few people may develop some scarring, which may be more noticeable if you have fair skin.

-It’s only necessary for a very small number of people who have squamous cell carcinoma and isn’t done for patients with basal cell carcinoma, as these types of skin cancer almost never spread to the lymph nodes.
+Only a very small number of people who have squamous cell carcinoma need this operation.
+It isn’t done for people with basal cell carcinoma, as this almost never spreads to the lymph nodes.